darryltanzil/soapify/README.md

 ## What needs to be done
 * States are unsynced with render function.
 Need to sync.
-* implement "Add Clean Version" button which auto adds all clean songs to playlist
+* Implement "Add Clean Version" button which auto adds all clean songs to playlist
 * Host using Heroku / Firebase so people can use it
 * Bring the app out of development mode to allow more then 25 users
 * Implement Search Algorithm